radargun/radargun/openshift/README.md

 given Docker repository, running performance tests within a remote OpenShift instance and downloading results to the local filesystem when the tests finish.
 All processes run inside OpenShift within a common namespace/project.

-The master and slave processes will run in separate Pods in OpenShift.
-The user can specify the number of slaves that will result in creating that many Pods for slaves in OpenShift.
-There's always a single Pod for the master process.
+The main and worker processes will run in separate Pods in OpenShift.
+The user can specify the number of workers that will result in creating that many Pods for workers in OpenShift.
+There's always a single Pod for the main process.
 The user can also specify custom JVM options for RadarGun processes.

 Follow these steps to build and deploy RadarGun image in OpenShift and run performance tests: